shokubohcm/personal_blog/nba_teamValuation/3_Analysis/EN_Analysis.md

-# Do Star Players Move the “Stock Price” of NBA Teams? ~DiD and Event Study: (3/3) The Analysis~
+# Do Star Players Move the “Stock Price” of NBA Teams? ~(3/3) The Analysis － DiD and Event Study~

 ## 1. Introduction: Was It a Coincidence, or Something Real?